Sample plan

 ~55 minutes · ~$15 one-way

 From JFK, follow AirTrain signs (free within the airport) → Jamaica Station.
 At Jamaica, buy an LIRR ticket to Grand Central (~$11 off-peak, ~$15 peak).
 From Grand Central, walk 8 min north to the hotel.
 Cheaper than Uber by half at rush hour.
 The AirTrain also connects to the E subway ($2.90) but it's 1 hour with two transfers.
+Black-suited 'private drivers' soliciting at the airport exit are unlicensed cabs — ignore and walk past.

 Day 1